Visualizers and Overrides

 Per-view component default perview-component-default

-The blueprint may also specify a default value for all components of a given type, should their value not be logged to the store or overridden for a given view entity.
+The blueprint may also specify a default value for components of a given archetype, should their value not be logged to the store or overridden for a given view entity.
 This makes it easy to configure visual properties for a potentially large number of entities.

 This is how it is achieved with the blueprint API: